 Trust us to prove to you that life is not perfect, but your skin can be!

-Here at ShineMD Medspa & Liposuction Centre in Houston, TX, we give you solutions.
-So, please book an appointment with us today and get a one-on-one consultation with the best board-certified skin specialists in town.
+Here at ShineMD Medspa & Liposuction Centre in Houston, TX, we give you chemical peel solutions.
+So, please book an appointment with us today and get a one-on-one consultation with the best board-certified chemical peel specialists in town.
 You can call us at 832.509.5099 to schedule an appointment also.
 Read ahead, and we’ll walk you through everything you need to know—one step at a time.